A-Team-P4/EcoWhiskey-ATC-BackEnd/README.md

 # EcoWhiskey ATC Backend

-A FastAPI-based Air Traffic Control backend application implementing Clean Architecture principles.
+A FastAPI-based Air Traffic Control training backend where pilot students can practice communicating with an ATC simulator.
+The service is built with Clean Architecture principles.

 ## Architecture